QubitPi/leadership-blogs/src/content/posts/influence/index.md

 (people's community).
 This involved subordinating individual interests to the goals of the state, particularly in areas like military service, economic production, and racial purity.

+### Propaganda and Social Control

+The Nazi regime used extensive propaganda to shape public opinion, glorify the nation, and demonize its enemies.
+This propaganda often appealed to a sense of collective identity and purpose, fostering a sense of unity and shared destiny.
+Strict social controls were also implemented to ensure conformity and suppress dissent, further reinforcing the collective mindset

 Reading Notes of "INFLUENCE The Psychology of Persuasion"
 ---------------------------------------------------------